America's Tapestry Logo

 Status: In Production

-In the upper right-hand corner, a poignant motif spotlights one of the most significant moments in early American political history: General George Washington's resignation speech at the Annapolis State House in 1783.
+The upper right-hand corner spotlights one of the most significant moments in early American political history: General George Washington’s resignation speech at the Annapolis State House, as witnessed by Mary “Molly” Ridout.
+A letter she wrote to her mother in 1783 vividly captures the emotional gravity of Washington’s farewell, underscoring the profound significance of the first peaceful transfer of power.